-By using reverse thread screws to face-screw the boards, it will help to prevent mushrooming – a phenomenon that occurs when a screw pulls some of the composite material upward during installation resulting in a raised bump on the board.
+Using reverse thread screws to face-screw the boards, it will help to prevent mushrooming – a phenomenon that occurs when a screw pulls some of the composite material upward during installation resulting in a raised bump on the board.

-If you are using hollow composite decking products, you could be left with open ends that will be prone to collect dirt and debris – and frankly, don’t look very nice.
+If you are using hollow composite decking products, you could be left with open ends that will be prone to collect dirt and debris – and, frankly, don’t look very nice.
 Some hollow product manufacturers also offer end caps to close off these ends.
 Another option is to install a type of “frame” around the outside of your deck that covers up these ends.
-At Hickory Dickory Decks, we use a trim board on all of our decks so no end cuts ever show.
+At Hickory Dickory Decks, we use a trim board on all of our decks, so no end cuts ever show.

 Controlling Deck Seams